dvsekhvalnov/jose-jwt/README.md

 ### Strict validation
 It is possible to use strict validation before decoding a token.
 This means that you will specify which algorithm and possibly encryption type you are expecting to receive in the header.
 If the received header doesn't match with the types that you have specified an exception will be thrown and the parsing will be stopped.

+Additionally starting v5 `jose-jwt` offering dedicated methods:
+- `JWT.Verify()`, `JWT.VerifyBytes()` - same as `JWT.Decode()` but works only with signed tokens, use when you want to explicitly restrict only to signing algs.
+- `JWT.Decrypt()`, `JWT.DecryptBytes()` - same as `JWT.Decode()` but works only with encrypted tokens, use when you want to explicitly restrict only to encryption algs.

+Both can be additionally combined with strict validation.

 Example of how to strictly validate an encrypted token:
 ```C#
 string token = "eyJhbGciOiJkaXIiLCJlbmMiOiJBMjU2R0NNIn0..Fmz3PLVfv-ySl4IJ.LMZpXMDoBIll5yuEs81Bws2-iUUaBSpucJPL-GtDKXkPhFpJmES2T136Vd8xzvp-3JW-fvpRZtlhluqGHjywPctol71Zuz9uFQjuejIU4axA_XiAy-BadbRUm1-25FRT30WtrrxKltSkulmIS5N-Nsi_zmCz5xicB1ZnzneRXGaXY4B444_IHxGBIS_wdurPAN0OEGw4xIi2DAD1Ikc99a90L7rUZfbHNg_iTBr-OshZqDbR6C5KhmMgk5KqDJEN8Ik-Yw.Jbk8ZmO901fqECYVPKOAzg";